GJZwiers/mod/README.md

 This means the program can also be used to 'fill in the blanks' in a directory where not all of the files above are present yet.

+Also note that `mod` does not perform editor-specific setups such as enabling Deno in VS Code via `.vscode/settings.json`.

 If `git` is installed on the machine then `git init` will be run as well.

 To create the new module in a new directory: